Report Designer - Functions

 CountUnique(INVOICE_ITEM.STOCK_CODE)

-You must ensure that Properties > Reset Section is set to INVOICE.ACCOUNT_REF footer.
+Ensure that Properties then Reset Section is set to INVOICE.ACCOUNT_REF footer.

 CreateDateTime